deepkit/deepkit-website2/src/pages/documentation/orm/orm-browser.md

 ## Installation

-The ORM Browser is part of the Deepkit Framework and enabled when debug mode is enabled.
+Deepkit ORM Browser is part of the Deepkit Framework and enabled when debug mode is enabled.

 ```typescript
 import { App } from '@deepkit/app';